netgf/homepage/README.md

 # netgf's homepage

-hosted on neocities at <netgf.bitrot.online>
+hosted on neocities at <https://netgf.bitrot.online>